JetBrains/kotlin-web-site/docs/topics/competitive-programming.md

 There is no need to handle the case of misformatted input in competitive programming.
 An input format is always precisely specified in competitive programming, and the actual input cannot deviate from the input specification in the problem statement.
-That's why we're using Kotlin's [`readln()`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.io/readln.html) function.
+That's why you can use Kotlin's [`readln()`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.io/readln.html) function.
 It asserts that the input string is present and throws an exception otherwise.
 Likewise, the [`String.toInt()`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.text/to-int.html) function throws an exception if the input string is not an integer.